 Training is provided annually to the Tokyo Gas Group employees to improve understanding of legal compliance.

-In fiscal 2017, around 600 Group employees took part in 9 training sessions on the Antimonopoly Act, the Act against Unjustifiable Premiums and Misleading Representations, and the Subcontract Proceeds Act.
-During the sessions, concrete instances of legal violations released by the Fair Trade Commission and Consumer Agency*were explained as practical case studies.
+In fiscal 2018, around 900 Group employees took part in training sessions on the Antimonopoly Act, the Act against Unjustifiable Premiums and Misleading Representations, and the Subcontract Proceeds Act.
+During the sessions, concrete instances of legal violations released by the Fair Trade Commission and Consumer Agency*1 were explained as practical case studies.

 Sharing Information on Compliance

-Support for Tokyo Gas Group Compliance PromotionTokyo Gas promotes compliance by LIFEVAL and other partner companies, which provide regional services on behalf of Tokyo Gas.
-We conduct onsite training and provide educational tools tailored to the current status of each company and assist in encouraging the adoption of PDCA cycles.
+Support for Tokyo Gas Group Compliance PromotionTokyo Gas promotes compliance by LIFEVAL and partner companies providing regional services on behalf of Tokyo Gas.
+We also make educational tools available that are tailored to the circumstances of each company and assist in implementing PDCA cycles.

 Outline of the Foreign Public Official Anti-Bribery and Corruption Guidelines